 Readings and Exercises

-Topics: Nine of the Founding fathers of Sociology & the Sociological view
+Topics: The Founding fathers of Sociology & the Sociological view

 Topics: Preparing for the Research Paper, Changes in American Values, Culture and Socialization